vitessio/website/content/en/docs/contributing/build-on-macos.md

 Make sure the following variables are defined:
 ```
 export VTROOT=~/vitess
-export VTTOP=~/vitess/src/vitess.io/vitess
-export VTDATAROOT=~/vitess/vtdataroot
 export PATH=${VTROOT}/bin:${PATH}
 ```

 ### Cannot create dir /etcd

-This indicates that the environment variable `VTDATAROOT` is not defined, and you have not put the required vitess environment variables in your `.bashrc` file:
+This indicates that the environment variable `VTROOT` is not defined, and you have not put the required vitess environment variables in your `.bashrc` file:

 ```
 ./101_initial_cluster.sh